-Uber files for IPO, lifting curtain on finances
+Uber reveals 91 million users but cautions on profitability in IPO filing

-NEW YORK (Reuters) - Uber Technologies Inc on Thursday filed publicly with the U.S. Securities and Exchange Commission for its initial public offering (IPO), taking it a step closer to one of the largest technology stock listings of all time.
+NEW YORK (Reuters) - Uber Technologies Inc on Thursday revealed its initial public offering (IPO) filing, saying more than 90 million riders used the service worldwide while warning it may never make a profit due to pressure from rivals.

-The Uber filing gives the first comprehensive financial picture of the ride-hailing and transportation services company.
+The Uber filing gave the first comprehensive financial picture of the ride-hailing and transportation services company.
 Started in 2009 after its founders struggled to get a cab on a snowy night, Uber has changed the way millions of people travel and commute but continues to lose money.

-The filing revealed Uber had 91 million users on its platforms at the end of 2018.
-Uber set a placeholder amount of $1 billion but did not specify the size of the IPO.
+The filing with the U.S. Securities and Exchange Commission revealed Uber had 91 million users on its platforms at the end of 2018.
+Uber said in its filing it expects operating expenses to “increase significantly in the foreseeable future” and cautioned it “may not achieve profitability.”

+The company set a placeholder amount of $1 billion but did not specify the size of the IPO.

 Reuters reported this week that Uber plans to sell around $10 billion worth of stock at a valuation of between $90 billion and $100 billion.
 Investment bankers had previously told Uber it could be worth as much as $120 billion.

-Uber will follow smaller rival Lyft Inc in going public, and both companies have reported massive losses.
-Uber said in its filing it expects operating expenses to “increase significantly in the foreseeable future” and cautioned it “may not achieve profitability.”
+Uber will follow Lyft Inc in going public.
+Shares in its smaller rival closed at $61.01 on Thursday, 15 percent below its IPO price set late last month, a development which has had chilling signal for other tech start-ups looking to go public.

-There are also questions about how Uber will navigate any transition towards self-driving vehicles, a technology which is seen as potentially dramatically lowering costs but which could also disrupt its business model.
+There are questions about how Uber will navigate any transition towards self-driving vehicles, a technology which is seen as potentially dramatically lowering costs but which could also disrupt its business model.

 After making the public filing, Uber will begin a series of investor presentations, called a roadshow, which Reuters has reported will start the week of April 29.
 The company is on track to price its IPO and begin trading on the New York Stock Exchange in early May.